Current Affairs Daily Digest – December 06 2019

 The World Health Organisation also announced the year 2020 as the ‘Year of Nurses and Midwives’.
 The year 2020 also commemorates the 200th birth anniversary of Florence Nightingale, after whom the nursing awards have been named.
 The National Florence Nightingale Awards 2019 were conferred upon 36 nursing professionals including midwives, nurses and lady health visitors from different states and union territories.

 8. Davi Kopenawa wins Alternate Nobel Prize for protecting the Amazon rainforest

 Yanomami shaman Davi Kopenawa, the “Dalai Lama of the Rainforest,” has received this year’s Right Livelihood Award, also known as the “Alternative Nobel Prize” at Stockholm, Sweeden.
 He has led his people’s 20-year campaign to protect their Amazonian territory.
 Combined with the Yanomami territory in Venezuela, it is the largest area of rainforest under indigenous control anywhere in the world.

 Davi has frequently been threatened by the gold miners and politicians who target the resources inside the Yanomami territory.
-He lives in his community, Watoriki (the Windy Mountain), practising shamanism.
-His father in law, Lourival, was one of the oldest and most respected Yanomami shamans.
+He lives in his community, Watoriki (the Windy Mountain), practicing shamanism.
+Shamanism is a kind of spiritual healing tradition that focuses on an individual’s oneness with nature, and this is a practice that can be learned by anyone thanks to multiple Shamanism Courses Online.
+Although more than a healing procedure, it is a way of life.
+In his village, Davi’s father-in-law, Lourival, was one of the oldest and most respected Yanomami shamans.

 9. Duncan Hamilton wins William Hill Sports Book of the Year for third time